philou/philou.github.com/source/_posts/2018-01-09-why-agile-transformations-usually-dont-work-part-1-the-situation.markdown

 ## Next Week's post

-This was part 1 of a series of posts on making large organizations more agile(TODO).
+This was part 1 of a [series of posts on making large organizations more agile](/blog/categories/agile-transformations-fail-series/).
 Next post will dig into why the traditional approach described above does not work.
 Further posts will propose what to do.
 [Subscribe](https://feedburner.google.com/fb/a/mailverify?uri=PhilippeBourgau&loc=en_US) to be notified as soon as next post is ready.